Ghostkeeper: Development

 Ghostkeeper was co-written and directed by James Makichuk in his directorial debut, having started his career as a camera operator for local television stations before directing commercial ads.
 After three years of this, Makichuk would later admit that he had grown tired of the job and decided to make his next project a feature film.
 Development for the film would only start after Makichuk had a chance meeting with writer and producer Doug MacLeod during a film project with a mutual friend of the two, which later fell through.
 The two quickly became good friends, deciding to collaborate on a feature-length project, wanting to capitalize on the growing popularity of the horror genre after the recent success with John Carpenter's Halloween (1978), that could be filmed at a single location with a small cast.

-Early on in the development process, the filmmakers chose the Deer Lodge, a winter hotel in Banff, Alberta as the primary filming location after learning that one of Makichuk's friends knew someone who owned the hotel.
+Early on in the development process, the filmmakers chose the Deer Lodge, a winter hotel in Banff, Alberta as the primary filming location.
 For the film's antagonist, filmmakers drew inspiration from the Native American legend of the Wendigo, a cannibalistic spirit that possessed humans, roaming the wilderness in search of human flesh.
 According to Makichuk, the Wendigo was originally intended to have a more substantial role in the film, but many scenes had to be removed due to budget restraints.